Maryland-in-Barcelona Academic Overview

 Academic Structure

-Elective Courses: Students will select the remainder of their courses from UAB or UPF electives in the fields of humanities, behavioral and social sciences, business or architecture.
+Elective Courses: Students will select the remainder of their courses from UAB or UPF electives in the fields of humanities, STEM, behavioral and social sciences, business or architecture.
 There are course options available in both English and Spanish.
-Students attending UPF could be eligible to take coursework in any of their academic programs, with the exception of the experiential learning program.

 Internship students should have the expectation that they will satisfy most of their hours on Fridays when there are no classes.
 Internship commitments are approximately 8-10 hours per week.
 Placements are tailored to what the student may be seeking out of their experience.
 If you would like to participate in an internship, you should be prepared to send a resume and cover letter upon course registration that details your academic/professional background, what you are seeking in an internship, and some of your aspirations professionally/personally.